Alexander Eugen Conrady

-Alexander Eugen Conrady (January 27, 1866 – June 16, 1944) was an eminent optical designer, academician, and textbook author.
+Alexander Eugen Conrady (January 27, 1866 – June 16, 1944) was an optical designer, academician, and textbook author.

 Ancestry

-The Conrady family had long lived in Germany near the border with the Netherlands, as A.E.
-Conrady records in an autobiographical account, augmented and published by his daughter Hilda Conrady Kingslake.
+The Conrady family had long lived in Germany near the border with the Netherlands, as A. E. Conrady records in an autobiographical account, augmented and published by his daughter Hilda Conrady Kingslake.
 His paternal male ancestors from at least the 17th century up to the time of his father had been headmasters in the school of the town of Uedem.
-His father after beginning in that profession, turned to private business and the establishment of factories in the textile trade.
+His father, after beginning in that profession, turned to private business and the establishment of factories in the textile trade.